P0lip/react-intl-optimizer/README.md

 }
 ```

 ### optimization.minifyIDs

 Minifies message descriptor's id.
 Useful when your messages file have message descriptors with lengthy IDs.

+### optimization.trimWhitespaces

+Trims all trailing whitespaces in translations.

 ### optimization.splitLanguages